brandonzink/Software-Dev-Project/TESTING.md

 User case name
-    Verify login with valid user name and password
+   Change profile page
 Description
-    Test the Google login page
-Pre-conditions
+    Change content on user profile page, have it show up on actualy user profile page Pre-conditions
-    User has valid user name and password
+    User has profile and is logged in
 Test steps
-    1. Navigate to login page
+    1. Navigate to profile page
-    2. Provide valid user name
-    3. Provide valid password
-    4. Click login button
+    2. Click on edit profile page button
+    3. Change some piece of information
+    4. Return to profile page
 Expected result
-    User should be able to login
+    Changed information should show up
 Actual result
-    User is navigated to dashboard with successful login Status (Pass/Fail)
+    Changed information shows up, but is only sometimes stored in database Status (Pass/Fail)
-    Pass
+    Pass and Fail
 Notes
-    N/A
+    Currently a bug we are working on, should be fixed shortly
 Post-conditions
-    User is validated with database and successfully signed into their account.
-    The account session details are logged in database.
+    Changed profile information should show up to all viewing page